mattosman/al-folio/_projects/temperature.markdown

     </div>
 </div>
 <div class="caption">
     Global mean temperature evolution of the Last Glacial Maximum to present.
-See Figure 2 of Osman et al. (<it>in review</it>).
+See Figure 2 of Osman et al. (<it>accepted</it>).
 </div>

 ***

 **references**
-* Osman, M. et al.: Globally resolved surface temperatures since the Last Glacial Maximum. *in review*.
+* Osman, M. et al.: Globally resolved surface temperatures since the Last Glacial Maximum. *accepted in Nature*.